-Clearly, it is desirable to trigger rejuvenation only when the OS is actually aged, yet while it is still in an Aging state, to prevent it to enter an Aging Failure state.
+Clearly, it is desirable to trigger rejuvenation only when the OS is actually aging, yet while it is still in an Aging state, so as to prevent it to enter an Aging Failure state.
 To this aim, an aging alarm is raised in an Aging state when multiple alerts occur.
 This process is described in detail in Section IV-C

-We define the Time To Aging Failure (TTAF) as the predicted time lapse from the time of detection of an Aging state until the device enters an Aging Failure state, an event that ADaRTA aims to prevent.
+We define the Time To Aging Failure (TTAF) as the predicted time lapse until the device enters an Aging Failure state, an event that ADARTA aims to prevent.